Radivarig/UPixelator_Documentation/README.md

 - Drag the `UPixelator` prefab into scene and you should immediatelly see the pixelated effect
 - Drag the `UPixelator - Canvas` prefab into scene to get the runtime UI controls
 - Set a resolution (ex.
 1920x1080) that is a multiple of a chosen `UPixelator.pixelMultiplier` number
-- Set `Scale: 1` to have pixels render 1 on 1
+- Set `Scale: 1` in game window to have pixels render 1 on 1
 - [Built-in] If you have postprocess move `PostProcessLayer` and `PostProcessVolume` from MainCamera to the UPixelator gameObject

 ## Fine tuning